IR training option for diagnostic radiology residents and medical students

 Early Specialization in Interventional Radiology (ESIR) is a training option for diagnostic radiology residents and medical students who identify an early desire to specialize in interventional radiology.

 ESIR training is completed during a diagnostic radiology residency.
 It requires at least eight interventional radiology rotations, one ICU rotation, and up to three interventional radiology-related rotations during the R1(PGY-2) - R4(PGY-5) years.
 It also requires at least 500 interventional radiology or interventional radiology-related procedures.

 ESIR candidates must still complete an independent IR residency to finish their IR training.
-However, completion of the ESIR requirements allows entry into the 2nd year of the independent IR residency, reducing the total training time to only six years.
-Please visit the independent IR residency webpage for more information.
+Completion of the ESIR requirements allows advance placement into the 2nd year of the independent IR residency, reducing the total training time to only six years.
+Independent residency program directors do retain the authority to determine whether ESIR training was adequate for advance placement in their program; however, requiring two year of independent residency training for a resident with ESIR will be uncommon.

-Typically, to be considered for ESIR, you must match into a diagnostic radiology residency program with an ACGME approved ESIR designation, and then apply for ESIR after beginning your diagnostic radiology residency.
-However, there are definite variations in the candidate selection process among different diagnostic radiology programs.
-It is important for prospective diagnositc radiology residents to talk with individual programs to get more information about their specific ESIR selection process.
+Typically, to be considered for ESIR, you must match into a diagnostic radiology residency program with an ACGME approved ESIR designation and then apply for ESIR after beginning your diagnostic radiology residency, although there are definite variations in the candidate selection process among different programs.
+It is important that prospective diagnostic radiology residents talk with individual programs to get more information about their specific ESIR selection process.

 Current diagnostic radiology programs with an ACGME approved ESIR designation